-Once upon a time, BlackBerry phones were so popular among the business and enterprise crowd, they were referred to as “CrackBerry” devices because they were so addictive.
+Once upon a time, BlackBerry phones were so popular, the business and enterprise crowd called them “CrackBerry” devices because they were so addictive.
 Then the smartphone industry exploded with the launch of the iPhone and the many Android-based handsets over the past decade.
-BlackBerry tried to keep up with new phones that used its own BlackBerry OS, but slowly it lost its huge market share to the competition.
+BlackBerry tried to keep up with new phones using its own BlackBerry OS, but slowly lost its huge market share to the competition.

 Today, the company has completed its transition from a hardware phone and OS business to one that develops security software for businesses.
-However, it does license out its BlackBerry name to other smartphone makers who use it to make their own Android-based devices, with BlackBerry software installed.
-That means you can still buy a new phone with the classic BlackBerry name attached to it.
-In this feature, we take a look at the best BlackBerry phones that you can currently buy, including the new ones made by other companies, along with some of the older ones that BlackBerry itself designed and made.
+However, it licenses out the BlackBerry name to other smartphone makers to make their own Android-based devices with BlackBerry software installed.

 - Display: 4.5-inch IPS LCD with 1,620 x 1,080 resolution